 György Buzsáki, MD, PhD, Recently Elected to National Academy of Sciences

 On Tuesday, May 2, György Buzsáki, MD, PhD, learned about his election to the National Academy of Sciences, one of the nation’s greatest research honors, from a colleague’s congratulatory email.
-Dr. Buzsáki, the Biggs Professor of Neuroscience at NYU School of Medicine’s Neuroscience Institute and Department of Neuroscience and Physiology, hadn’t been able to check his voicemail, and only then spoke with a member of the academy’s election committee, who confirmed the news.
+Dr. Buzsáki, the Biggs Professor of Neuroscience at NYU Langone’s Neuroscience Institute and Department of Neuroscience and Physiology, hadn’t been able to check his voicemail, and only then spoke with a member of the academy’s election committee, who confirmed the news.
 “The election process is slow, and it’s nice that your colleagues stand up for you and invite you to ‘join the club,’ ” Dr. Buzsáki says.

 The prestigious honor, recognizing a career of consistent academic contribution, was given to Dr. Buzsáki, who is best known for his groundbreaking two-stage model for memory trace formation.
 The model, which he laid out in a seminal 1989 Neuroscience paper, depicts the role of a hippocampal activity pattern, the “hippocampal sharp wave ripple,” in compressing and transferring information learned during waking hours to the neocortex for long-term storage during sleep.

 Dr. Buzsáki’s research has demonstrated that remembering single occurrences, known as episodic memory, is facilitated by the repetition of compressed events thousands of times a night.
 This process is “hijacked” in epilepsy, Dr. Buzsáki says, resulting in memory decline.
 “In fact, antiepileptic drugs are now being tested on patients with Alzheimer’s disease, with the hopes of blunting memory deterioration.”

 A Different Approach to the Study of Neuroscience